The construction phases may be summarized as follows.

 In the 190's the square was given its current appearance.
 At the end of this period the monumental entrance in the north side of the square had been blocked by a myriad of rooms and passages, still allowing access from some of the stationes.
 It should be noted that much or all of the masonry may be earlier.
 On a column on the inner south edge a dedication was chiseled to the Genius of the Castra Peregrina (in Rome, Ostia or Portus), home of the frumentarii, Imperial messengers.
 It is accompanied by a relief, and high up on the column.
 Most likely the gaze of visitors was attracted to it by the heads of the statues resting on pedestals that were standing against the back wall of the corridor behind the columns (so against the outer wall of the theatre).[6]
 Presumably the frumentarii were responsible for the practical aspects of the reorganization.

 Offices (stationes) now become clearly visible.
 They are usually made up of a single front room plus a back room between the brick columns, but clusters also occur.
 A grid was laid out with marble lines and bands, between front rooms of the stationes.
 With the exception of rooms in the south part of the west porticus, old floors were removed and covered by new ones.
 In each statio a black-and-white mosaic was laid.
-The shippers of Alexandria had an office that was three stationes wide.
-The special status of Alexandria was emphasized by the shippers through the choice of mosaic in an old-fashioned style.
+The skippers of Alexandria had an office that was three stationes wide.
+The special status of Alexandria was emphasized by the skippers through the choice of mosaic in an old-fashioned style.

 The newly decorated square was most likely inaugurated together with the rebuilt theatre.
 Work on the new theater was begun during the reign of Commodus, but he was murdered (December 31, 192 AD) before it was completed.
 The work was finished by Septimius Severus and Caracalla.
 The new theatre was inaugurated in 196 AD, witness a large inscription inlaid with bronze letters.
 The square may well have been inaugurated at the same occassion: enough time had passed for finalizing agreements and laying the mosaics.
 Septimius Severus probably referred to the occasion when he addressed the Roman senate in 197 AD: "For if it was disgraceful for Commodus with his own hands to slay wild beasts, yet at Ostia only the other day one of your number, an old man who had been consul, was publicly sporting with a prostitute who imitated a leopard".[7]
 Does the dressing up as a leopard mean that short sketches were performed in the theatre, referring to the import depicted on the square?